evolvingstuff/vdw2/content/posts/third-study-found-that-infants-needed-1600-iu-of-vitamin-d-jama-rct.md

  **Rebutal to comment about Rickets
 Natural levels of vitamin D have dropped a lot in the past few decades**

-* <a href="/posts/turkey-gave-400-iu-vitamin-d-to-all-infants-and-reduced-rickets-by-60x-2011" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Turkey gave 400 IU vitamin D to all infants and reduced Rickets by 60X - 2011">Turkey gave 400 IU vitamin D to all infants and reduced Rickets by 60X - 2011</a> 400 IU did not totally eliminate Rickets
+* [Turkey gave 400 IU vitamin D to all infants and reduced Rickets by 60X - 2011](/posts/turkey-gave-400-iu-vitamin-d-to-all-infants-and-reduced-rickets-by-60x-2011) 400 IU did not totally eliminate Rickets

 * [Rickets can be suspected below 36 ng of vitamin D – Oct 2012](/posts/rickets-can-be-suspected-below-36-ng-of-vitamin-d)